Celitech/CelitechSDKPHP/documentation/services/Purchases.md

 ## topUpESIM

 This endpoint is used to top-up an existing eSIM with the previously associated destination by providing its ICCID and package details.
-To determine if an eSIM can be topped up, use the Get eSIM Status endpoint, which returns the `isTopUpAllowed` flag.
+To determine if an eSIM can be topped up, use the Get eSIM endpoint, which returns the `isTopUpAllowed` flag.

 - HTTP Method: `POST`